|

 things like taking CT bus route 202 north instead of south, or bigger challenges like

-solely taking on the streets of Edmonton for eights days, in some way or
+solely taking on the streets of nearby Edmonton for eights days, and surviving

 another, I was brought down to my knees through sudden onsets of frustration or